 - I don't know, about ten minutes, I'd say… It sounded like a neigh, but with some kind of machine noise over it…

 - Oh, damn… Well, you're the one with the map, you know.
 You're the organizer.
-Look where we are now… And where's the paintball field where we're meeting tomorrow?
+Look where we are now… And where's the paintball field we're meeting tomorrow ?

 He was completely contradicting himself now, and I could hear the stress in his voice, him, who was usually so calm and level-headed.
 He was kind of our guide at this paintball club… He took out his smartphone to check the map.
 And I could see through the light of his headlamp that my friend was fainting.
 Seeing his bewildered expression, I asked him what was wrong.